-Replacement Demand the number of people required as the number of people required to replace workers leaving the labour market (i.e. retirement, move away, or change jobs).
+Replacement Demand the number of people required as the number of people required to replace a result of economic growth or workers leaving the labour market (i.e. retirement, move away, or change jobs).

 Total Requirement made up of expansion demand and replacement demand to show the total number of people required.